Fahrenheit 451 (1966 film): Cast

+Additionally, Alan Ford played one of the firemen in an uncredited role.

 Production

 Casting

 Truffaut kept a detailed diary during the production and later published in both French and English (in Cahiers du Cinéma in English).
 In this diary, he called Fahrenheit 451 his "saddest and most difficult" film-making experience, mainly because of intense conflicts between Werner and himself.

 The film was Universal Pictures' first European production.
 Julie Christie was originally cast as just Linda Montag, not both Linda and Clarisse.
 The part of Clarisse was offered to Jean Seberg and Jane Fonda.
 After much thought, Truffaut decided that the characters should not have a villain/hero relationship but rather be two sides of the same coin and cast Christie in both roles, although the idea came from the producer, Lewis M. Allen.

 In an interview from 1998, Charles Aznavour said that he was Truffaut's first choice to play the role given to Werner; Aznavour said that Jean-Paul Belmondo was the director's second choice, but the producers refused on the grounds that both of them were not familiar enough for the English-speaking audience.
 Paul Newman, Peter O'Toole and Montgomery Clift were also considered for the role of Montag; Terence Stamp was cast but dropped out when he feared being overshadowed by Christie's dual roles in the film.
 Laurence Olivier, Michael Redgrave and Sterling Hayden were considered for the role of the Captain, before Cyril Cusack was cast.